PierreSenellart/provsql/doc/source/user/studio.rst

   Only Boolean-faithful semirings will evaluate the resulting circuit ; the eval-strip semiring picker filters incompatible entries out when the root carries the marker.
+* :guilabel:`Absorptive` : sets ``provsql.provenance = 'absorptive'``,
+  licensing constructions sound only for absorptive semirings -- chiefly stopping a cyclic recursive query at its absorptive-value fixpoint (the minimal-paths semantics; see :ref:`network-reliability-btw`) and the absorptive circuit simplifications.
+Only absorptive (and Boolean-rewrite-compatible) semirings then evaluate the circuit.

 The selected scheme is session-sticky : it persists across batches so two queries run with the same scheme without